Donating A Conservation Easement

 For example, at its full development potential a property might have an appraised value of $1,000,000.
 After restricting development potential through a conservation easement, the appraised property value has been reduced to $600,000.
 That means that the donation value of the conservation easement is $400,000.

 State income taxes: Colorado has created favorable tax incentives for qualified donors to promote land conservation.
-Effective January 1, 2015, tax credit certificates are issued for 75% of the first $100,000 of the donated value and then 50% of any remaining amounts in excess of $100,000 up to a maximum credit of $5 million per donation.
-In our example above, the Colorado income tax credit would be $225,000.
+Tax credit certificates are issued for 90% of the donated value up to a maximum credit of $5 million per donation.
+In our example above, the Colorado income tax credit would be $360,000.
 These credits can be carried forward for up to 20 years to continue to reduce the donor’s state income tax liability.
 Alternatively, the credits can be sold or transferred to other Colorado taxpayers for a cash benefit to the easement donor.
 There are tax credit broker organizations to assist in these transactions.
 The Colorado Department of Regulatory Agencies has a webpage dedicated to the Conservation Easement Program.

 Federal income taxes: The donor of a conservation easement may treat the donation value as a charitable contribution, much like donating to a church or school.
 In any given tax year, the donation amount that is claimed can be up to 50% of the donor’s adjusted gross income, and unused portions can be carried over for up to 15 additional years.
 In the above example, the donor could claim a $400,000 charitable contribution if the donor’s adjusted gross income is over $800,000.
 If the donor’s annual income is closer to $80,000 per year, the donor could claim a $40,000 charitable contribution each year for 10 years.